A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

 {\bf The benchmark dataset} has been recorded in BCI SSVEP speller experiments with $35$ healthy subjects.
 Each experiment consists of $6$ blocks, i.e., sessions.
 During a block, the subject is shown on the screen (\autoref{fig:bench_screen}) a matrix ($5 \times 8$) of $40$ target characters flickering at various frequencies (in the range $8-15.8$ Hz with $0.2$ Hz increments) with at least $0.5 \pi$ phase difference between adjacent frequencies.
 The EEG data is recorded through $64$ channels.
 Each block includes $40$ random-order trials (one trial per each target character).
-Each trial starts with a red square as a visual cue that is displayed for $0.5$ seconds on the screen to guide subject's gaze to the desired target and then conducts the stimulation for $5$ seconds that is followed by an offset of $0.5$ seconds.
-Hence, each trial lasts $6$ seconds.
-Subjects are instructed to avoid eye blinks to the best of their extent.
-The EEG is downsampled to $250$ Hz and a notch filter at $50$ Hz removes the common power-line noise.
-Average visual latency of the subjects is approximately estimated as $140$ milliseconds in this dataset that essentially introduces a delay into the SSVEP signals.
+Each trial starts with a visual cue that is displayed for $0.5$ seconds on the screen to guide subject's gaze to the desired target, and then conducts the stimulation for $5$ seconds that is followed by an offset of $0.5$ seconds.
+The EEG is downsampled to $250$ Hz.
+Average visual latency of the subjects is approximately estimated as $140$ ms in this dataset.
 We refer to \cite{wang2016benchmark} for further details.

-{\bf The BETA dataset} and the benchmark dataset are similar, but do also have certain important differences.
-We note the differences of this BETA dataset in the following (the remaining attributes are exactly the same).
-This BETA dataset has been recorded in BCI SSVEP speller experiments with $70$ healthy subjects.
-Each experiment consists of $4$ blocks, i.e., sessions.
+{\bf The BETA dataset} and the benchmark dataset are similar, but also have certain important differences.
+We note the differences in the following (the remaining attributes are the same).
+This BETA dataset has been recorded with $70$ healthy subjects.
+Each experiment consists of $4$ blocks.
 The flickering target characters are shown in the form of a keyboard (\autoref{fig:beta_screen}).
-Importantly, the experiments are conducted outside of the laboratory environment, resulting in a lower SNR compared to the benchmark dataset.
+The experiments are conducted outside of the laboratory environment, resulting in a lower SNR compared to the benchmark dataset.
 Hence, the target identification is more challenging in this case.
-The stimulation lasts $2$ seconds for the first $15$ subjects and $3$ seconds for the remaining $55$ subjects.
+The stimulation lasts $2$ seconds for the first $15$ subjects and $3$ seconds for the remaining subjects.
 Average visual latency of the subjects is approximately estimated as $130$ ms in this dataset.
 We refer to \cite{BETA-data} for further details.

-Note that in this paper, we do not use the full duration of the SSVEP signals because using $0.4$ seconds is already sufficient to achieve the maximum ITR which we extend though to $1$ second to observe the overall behaviour.